tcapelle/cw-axolotl/README.md

 > Note: This is my own research CLI tool that leverages tcapelle/triton_eval repo.
 It is axolotl based but is using my own docker images and rewards functions.
 It would be easy to adapt to use generic axolotl training anyway.

-A Kubernetes-based command-line interface for managing machine learning training jobs, specifically designed for [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) fine-tuning workflows on GPU clusters.
+A Kubernetes-based command-line interface for managing machine learning training jobs, with primary support for [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) fine-tuning workflows and a flexible framework system for adding other training backends.

 ## Features